- 1. Recover Files from RAW USB Drive

 After identifying the specific state of the drive, you can now apply the corresponding solution below to fix the problem.

-Here are a few different ways to fix problems with drives that can't be recognized by a PC.
-Even if your drive isn't displaying one of the statuses listed above, it's well worth trying these tips to see if it will get your data back.
+Here are a few ways to fix USB flash drive problems that a PC can't recognize.
+Even if your drive isn't displaying one of the above statuses, it's worth trying these tips to see if it will get your data back.
+Before the step-by-step guide, you can also watch the video to fix the pen drive not detected.

 Applies to: Fix USB becomes RAW.

-File system errors can render a USB drive RAW, meaning that it can't be read by a computer.
-In this situation, you'll need to recover the files from the drive first, then convert RAW to NTFS or FAT32 format so you can use it once more.
+File system errors can render a USB drive RAW, meaning a computer can't read it.
+In this situation, you'll need to recover the files from the drive first, then convert RAW to NTFS or FAT32 format to use it again.

-To retrieve data from an inaccessible device, you can use the data recovery software - EaseUS Data Recovery Wizard.
+To retrieve data from an inaccessible device, you can use EaseUS Data Recovery Wizard.
 It perfectly supports deleted file recovery, formatted data recovery, RAW partition recovery, and other data loss situations.

 To recover data from the RAW USB drive: